RiskoZoSlovenska/configer/README.md

 #### `UPDATE`

 The `UPDATE` keyword takes a function and then applies it to the default value instead of replacing it.
-The function received one argument --- a copy of the default value --- and its return is used as the final value verbatim.
+The function receives one argument — a copy of the default value — and its return is used as the final value verbatim.

 ```lua
 configer.resolve(